algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Functional.md

 ### Win Condition

-The player win a level when he eats all dots in the map without losing all is lives.
+The player win a level when he eats all the pellets in the map without losing all is lives.

 ### Loss Condition